facebook/docusaurus/website/docs/using-themes.md

 }
 ```

-and if someone wants to use Bootstrap styling:
+and if you want to use Bootstrap styling, you can swap out the theme with `theme-blog-bootstrap`:

 ```js
 // docusaurus.config.js